Skip advert

 Interestingly, the socialist state-run Karenjy factory first produced a popemobile in 1989, when John Paul II visited.
 The firm was mothballed in 1993 before being restarted 15 years later.

-20. Toyota Mirai
+Toyota Mirai

 One of the latest additions to the Vatican car fleet is the Toyota Mirai popemobile.
-Two similar cars were prepared by Toyota for Pope Francis’s Japanese tour in 2019, based on the world’s first serial-production hydrogen fuel-cell powered car which went on limited sale in certain markets including the UK back in 2014.
+Two similar cars were prepared by Toyota for Pope Francis’s Japanese tour in 2019, based on the world’s first serial-production hydrogen fuel cell-powered car, which went on limited sale in certain markets, including the UK, back in 2014.

-The Toyota conversion follows the familiar theme with customised rear bodywork aimed at maximising the pope’s visibility, but the angular metal framework of the open rear compartment looks quite incongruously clunky compared to the futuristic front end.
+The Toyota conversion follows the familiar theme with customised rear bodywork aimed at maximising the pope’s visibility, but the angular metal framework of the open rear compartment looks quite incongruously clunky compared with the futuristic front end.
 One of the pair of cars now resides at the Vatican, having been presented to His Holiness by the Catholic Bishops’ Conference of Japan.

 Now read our list of the top 25 coolest cars in the world...